exakat/exakat-docs/Reference/Rules/Variables/UndefinedConstantName.rst

 .. meta::
 	:description:
-		Undefined Constant Name: When using the `` syntax for variable, the name used must be a defined constant.
+		Undefined Constant Name: When using the ```` syntax for variable variable, the name used must be a defined constant.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: Undefined Constant Name
-	:twitter:description: Undefined Constant Name: When using the `` syntax for variable, the name used must be a defined constant
+	:twitter:description: Undefined Constant Name: When using the ```` syntax for variable variable, the name used must be a defined constant
 	:twitter:creator: @exakat
 	:twitter:image:src: https://www.exakat.io/wp-content/uploads/2020/06/logo-exakat.png
 	:og:image: https://www.exakat.io/wp-content/uploads/2020/06/logo-exakat.png
 	:og:title: Undefined Constant Name
 	:og:type: article
-	:og:description: When using the `` syntax for variable, the name used must be a defined constant :og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Undefined Constant Name.html
+	:og:description: When using the ```` syntax for variable variable, the name used must be a defined constant :og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Undefined Constant Name.html
 	:og:locale: en
-When using the `` syntax for variable, the name used must be a defined constant.
-It is not a simple string, like 'x', it is an actual constant name.
+When using the ```` syntax for variable variable, the name used must be a defined constant.
+It is not a simple string, like ``'x'``, it is an actual constant name.

-Interestingly, it is possible to use a qualified name within ``, full or partial.
-PHP will lint such code, and will collect the value of the constant immediately.
+Interestingly, it is possible to use a qualified name within the brackets, relative ````, full ```` or partial ````.
+PHP lints such code, and collects the value of the constant immediately.
 Since there is no fallback mechanism for fully qualified names, this ends with a Fatal `error <https://www.php.net/error>`_.

 .. code-block:: php